ybai34/Game-Test/README.md

 # Game-Test

-Game designing test programmed by C#.
+Game designing test shaders and scripts programmed by C#.
 Used for godot engine.